 Coaches should ensure that all players and parents are regularly informed about team matters.
 Coaches will be supplied with a list of email addresses and phone numbers for their team.
 Coaches may wish to use a Team Manager to help them in this regard.

-Coaches should direct communication concerning team matters to the Brewster United In-House Director.
+Coaches should direct communication concerning team matters to the Brewster FC In-House Director.

 Coaches should hold practices at least once a week on approved fields at approved hours.
 This will normally mean the school fields at JFK.
 No practices may begin before 6:00 pm on school nights unless the Board gives permission.
 Players not registered with Brewster FC cannot join your practices due to legal implications.
 Coaches should have the medical form of all players on hand for all practices (and games).